 A land severance is the authorized separation of a piece of land to form two new adjoining properties.
-This is commonly known as a land severance but more formally it’s called a consent.
+This is commonly known as a severance but more formally it’s called a consent.

 - are recommended for approval by the local municipality,